sjthesahiljoseph/SJtheSahilJosephComputer/README.md

 - Alt + Tab = Switch Windows.
 - Win + Arrow Keys = Window Positions.
 - Sometimes, file explorer's under titlebar path navigator = to open cmd or other stuff.
+- Learn the workspace.
+Learn the keymaps.
+And use as much keymaps as possible.
+Master them.

 Terminal:
 - Color for all BG: #0c0c0c, FG: #cccccc.